Having a swollen knee is so frequent it should be common knowledge to know how to get fluid out of the knee naturally.

 When to go to a doctor for water on the knee?

-Pay a visit to your doctor if you have too much pain, or if the knee swelling doesn’t decrease or gets worse in the following 3 days.
+Pay your doctor a visit if you have too much pain, or if the knee swelling doesn’t get better in the next 3 days.
 You might need a joint aspiration.

 Also, if the knee joint feels like giving out, or if you can’t bear weight on the injured knee.